munificent/craftinginterpreters/book/a-virtual-machine.md

 return from the current Lox function, but we don't have functions yet, so we'll repurpose it temporarily to end the execution.

-Let's go ahead and support our other instruction too:
+Let's go ahead and support our one other instruction:

 ^code op-constant (1 before, 1 after)